 Though it is quite the journey to travel from Hoi An to Nha Trang and can take quite a bit of time.
 So much so that a lot of people do this as an overnight journey.
 Luckily there are plenty of options for how to travel.

 You can either book your tickets in advance using 12.Go Asia or when you arrive in Hoi An.
-There are numerous travel agencies there where you can book and even the majority of accommodation provides will happily book it in.
+There are numerous travel agencies there where you can book and even the majority of accommodation providers will happily book it.

 Traveling Around Nha Trang